ElecGiuseppe-lab/Radix-4_Booth_Multiplier/README.md

 The radix-4 modified Booth multiplier (MBM), reduces the number of partial products by 50%.
 This increases speed, reduces power consumption and saves space on the multiplier layout.
 Furthermore, the use of Carry Save adders, arranged in Wallace tree structure, for the accumulation of the partial products and a CLA adder, used as the last stage of the adder tree for the final addition, ensures further improvements in the use of logical resources (greater savings in occupied area) and performance in terms of speed and power compared to conventional multipliers.

-This repository contains the VHDL code for a multiplier using the Booth radix-4 algorithm, taking as inputs two signed numbers, X<sub>N-bit, multiplicand</sub> &times; Y<sub>8-bit or 16-bit, multiplier</sub>, in 2's complement notation and returning as output a signed number, Z<sub>(N+8 or 16)-bit</sub>, in 2's complement notation.
-The Booth radix-4 algorithm computes the two inputs into 8/2 or 16/2 partial products.
+This repository contains the VHDL code for a multiplier using the Booth radix-4 algorithm, taking as inputs two signed numbers, A<sub>N-bit, multiplicand</sub> &times; B<sub>8-bit or 16-bit, multiplier</sub>, in 2's complement notation and returning as output a signed number, Ris<sub>(N+8 or 16)-bit</sub>, in 2's complement notation.
+The radix-4 Booth algorithm computes the two inputs into 8/2 or 16/2 partial products.
 These partial products are passed through an Wallace tree adder structure, which returns two final partial products.
 These two partial products are then subjected to a further carry-free addition (CLA adder) to produce the final result.

 > [!NOTE]
 > The repository includes the testbench used for functional verification of the proposed architecture using the Xilinx Vivado Design Suite simulation environment.
 The simulation results confirm the correctness of the multiplication operations for all permitted input combinations, i.e., the N-bit signed multiplicand and the 8-bit or 16-bit signed multiplier.